gryphbecrazeh/pios/README.md

 #CREATING NEW USER, ON INITIAL TABLE RENDER, DUPLICATES THE LOWEST USERS USER DATA, PROBABLY NOT WAITING TO RECOVER DATA FROM SERVER

 #unhandled rejection data of undefined when logging in, caused by navbar attempting to get roles, not returning roles

-SHOW ALL / SHOW FILTERED RESULTS CAN GET OUT OF SYNC AND REVERSE ITSELF

-alert DBKEYS has not ready to ship, even though status is ready to ship

-removing items from order needs refresh after every removed item

 #Alerts can repopulate on refresh, probably getting all alerts from somewhere else, attempted to fix this issue, but now they disappear completely on refresh
 #if(!alerts||!alerts.length>0) doesn't work, it is possibly still storing the alerts somewhere